 The gearing ratio is a measure of the total long term borrowings over funds and reserves.
-The gearing ratio increases to 21,8 per cent in the 2024/25 and increasing to 24,9 per cent in 2026/27 financial year due to continued borrowings over the MTREF.
+The gearing ratio increases to 25,9 per cent in the 2025/26 and decreasing to 23,1 per cent in 2027/28 financial year due to continued borrowings over the MTREF.
 Though the ratio is still sitting comfortably lower that the 45 per cent limit, the Municipality will continue to monitor its risk exposure in the borrowing market as well as its performance.
+It is through this monitoring that the municipality has opted to reduce borrowed funding for the capex over the MTREF.